- Overview

 - Verify that you are using the correct developer account.

-- Verify that you created your OAuth client ID with the developer account that your client added.
+- Verify that you created your OAuth client ID with the same developer account that the client added.

 - For more help, see Troubleshoot OAuth errors.

-For more information about employer account access, see Get access token that represents employer and Sponsored Jobs API account management.
+For more information, see Get access token that represents employer and Sponsored Jobs API account management.

 Scenario 4: No ATS integration

-Your client's ATS does not integrate with Indeed Apply, so you send their jobs to Indeed yourself.
+Your client’s ATS does not integrate with Indeed Apply, so you send the client’s jobs to Indeed yourself.

 Overview

-If your client's ATS does not integrate with Indeed Apply, skip the Job Update API.
-Use the Job Sync API to send jobs to Indeed instead.
+If your client’s ATS does not integrate with Indeed Apply, do not use the Job Update API.
+Use the Job Sync API instead.

 When to use Job Sync API